goderich/dissertation/dissertation.md

 | məqaluwit | mulit    | məqəlwiʔ |             | məlyut | 'to flow (AV)' |

 <!-- TODO: footnote for initial w/ʔ in Ml? -->
 The Seediq cognates of the words in Li's list all have final /c/, for example in the Toda dialect: *palic* 'wing', *qolic* 'mouse', *rəkəlic* 'leopard', and *qəbulic* 'ashes'.
 However, there is no phonemic distinction between word-final /c/ and /t/ in Seediq [@tsukida2005, p.
 292;@sung2018, p.
-20], and /t/ is affricatized word-finally, just like with some Atayal speakers.
+20], and /t/ is affricated word-finally, just like with some Atayal speakers.

 Li [-@li1981, p.
 255] further suggests that the correspondence should be reconstructed as \*-d in Proto-Atayalic, and supports this claim with the PAn form \*paNid 'wing'.
 This is problematic, because the Seediq dialects all have the same reflex, whereas Atayal dialects can have either /t/ or /ʔ/ in this correspondence, which would logically require \*-d to also occur in Proto-Atayal.
 However, **there is no evidence for a \*d phoneme in Proto-Atayal**, since Proto-Atayalic \*d changed to Proto-Atayal \*r: Proto-Atayalic \*dawriq > Proto-Atayal \*rawɹiq 'eyes'.